CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 differentiating complex functions is useful and necessary.

 Given the broad set of applications across domains, we hope ADG4 can be a useful tool that can facilitate quick and easy numerical evaluation of derivatives through computing.
+In our toolbox, vector calculation is supported.
+The tool box is capable of returning the Jacobian of a function with arbitrary dimension, and is also capable of returning the partial derivative for certain variables.
+We integrate both forward mode and reverse mode, and the users are welcomed to choose the mode best suited to their scientific problem.
+Generally speaking, we expect that forward mode is more suitable with lower dimensional input with higher dimensional output, and the contrary is true for reverse mode.

 # Background